-The Operational Days are the actually intended schedule for the building.
+The Days of Operation are the actually intended schedule for the building.
 These will be variable based on when the building opens, what controls schemes are being implemented etc. Operational Days include a Default Day which is assigned to all days, unless an additional day type is added.
-The additional Custom Days can be assigned by day, and allowing detailed yearly schedules to be created.
+The additional New Day Types can be assigned by day, and allowing detailed yearly schedules to be created.
 Use selection buttons below each Custom Day to define the days and month it will be applied to.
 In the example below the Custom Day is applied to every Sunday and Saturday, January to December.

 Types of Schedules

 To help organize the many schedules required for any given project each schedule is assigned a type.
 Schedules are only assignable to loads, setpoints etc. based on the type.